Optimization with Constraint Learning: A Framework and Survey: General Description of Framework

-One of the factors that affects the performance of a predictive model is the quality of the features used to find patterns in the dataset.
-In \eqref{eqn:step1Cpred}, the features used in the predictive model correspond to the vector of decision variables $\bm{x}$ (or a subset of $\bm{x}$).
-This is not always the best set of features.
-In fact, the predictive model's performance can be often improved with the addition of other features $\bm{w}$ that are not part of the decision-making process, but convey additional information about the problem.
-For example in Section \ref{sec:RadOptExample}, although the decision variables are radiation intensities $\bm{x}$, additional information is conveyed by the vector $\bm{\gamma}$ which contains patient-specific information.
-The inclusion of these variables helps to improve the predictive model's performance, and therefore the performance of the optimization model.
-Replacing \eqref{eqn:step1Cpred} with $\bm{y} = \hat{\bm{h}}(\bm{x},\bm{w})$ gives

-Although the $\bm{w}$'s are known in the radiotherapy optimization example (e.g. patient-specific information such as gene expressions), in certain cases they may not be known and as such, we may have to optimize for the average or worst case.
-It may also be possible to treat any uncertainties in the $\bm{w}$'s using a robust or stochastic optimization approach.
+where the vector $\bm{x}$ is the vector of decision variables, \eqref{eqn:step1Ebegin} is the known objective function and \eqref{eqn:step1Eknown} are the constraints that are easy to model.
+In \eqref{eqn:step1Epred}, $\bm{y}$ is the difficult part of the model to design manually and is the output of a predictive model $\hat{\bm{h}}(\mathord{\cdot})$ which takes as input decision variables $\bm{x}$, non-decision variables $\bm{w}$, and $\bm{z}$, which is the vector of variables designed as a combination of the $\bm{x}$ variables.
+The predictive model's performance can be often improved with the addition of other features $\bm{w}$ that are not part of the decision-making process, but convey additional or contextual information about the problem \citep{ChenSide2020,bertsimas2022dynamic}.
+For example in the radiotherapy optimization example in Section \ref{sec:RadOptExample}, although the decision variables are radiation intensities $\bm{x}$, additional information is conveyed by the vector $\bm{\gamma}$ which contains patient-specific information (such as gene expressions).
+Although $\bm{w}$ is known in this example, it may be unknown in other problems and as such, we may have to optimize for the average or worst case.
+It may also be possible to treat any uncertainties in $\bm{w}$ using a robust optimization \citep{gorissen2015practical} or stochastic programming \citep{birge2011introduction} approach.